jackfoxy/urQL/docs/ref-ch06-data-manipulation.md

 e) For 1 (one) ≤ i ≤ NI, the Syntax Rules of Subclause 9.2, “Store assignment”, are applied with EXPi as VALUE and the column of table T identified by the i-th <column name> in the <insert column list>
 as TARGET.
-19) Let DSC be the <search condition> immediately contained in <merge statement>.
-Case:
-a) If T is a system-versioned table, then let ENDCOL be the system-time period end column of T. Let ENDVAL be the highest value supported by the declared type of ENDCOL.
-Let SC1 be (DSC) AND (ENDCOL = ENDVAL)
-b) Otherwise, let SC1 be DSC.